Alijah Huzzie: North Carolina

 Huzzie transferred to North Carolina Tar Heels to continue his career.
 In week four of the 2023 season, Huzzie had a breakout game, where he notched two interceptions, and he returned two punts for 82 yards and a touchdown, as he helped the Tar Heels beat Pittsburgh.
 For his performance on the game, Huzzie was named the Atlantic Coast Conference (ACC) special teams player of the week.

 Professional career

 Huzzie was signed by the Houston Texans as an undrafted free agent on May 9, 2025.
-After starting the season on the reserve/non-football injury list, he was activated on November 5, but released the next day and re-signed to the practice squad.
+After starting the season on the reserve/non-football injury list, he was activated on November 5, but released the next day and re-signed to the practice squad.On December 6, 2025, Huzzie was activated to the active roster for standard elevation.
+Huzzie was activated to the active roster for standard elevation again on December 20, 2025.
+Huzzie made his NFL debut on December 21, 2025.
+On January 4, 2026, Huzzie got his first interception on a deflection pass against the Indianapolis Colts in Week 18.

+On August 30, 2026, Huzzie was waived by the Texans as part of final roster cuts and re-signed to the practice squad the next day.